-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex A and B also. - All members of staff sign to confirm that they have read and understood the national guidance shared with them.
-This information is held and monitored electronically using Microsoft forms. - All new staff and volunteers/temporary staff receive safeguarding and child protection training/information (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-Training is delivered via e-learning and in person by a trained DSL for new staff.
+- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff - $\circ$ $\;$ School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B.